 If you find that your website has been infected, you’re probably wondering how to get rid of malware.
 There are two ways to remove malware from your site.
 You can do it manually, but keep in mind that unless you're very familiar with code, you run the risk of not removing all the infected files.
 Another downside of manual removal is that it can be quite time-consuming.

-A better and easier way to get rid of malware is to use a dedicated tool such as GoDaddy Express Malware Removal, that offers an automated way to find and remove malware on your site.
+A better and easier way to get rid of malware is to use a dedicated service such as GoDaddy Website Security, which detects and fixes malware with scanning and remediation.

-What’s more, the GoDaddy Express Malware Removal tool will also provide access to continued protection with an unlimited, guaranteed malware removal feature at no extra cost and a Web Application Firewall that will help to protect your site from future cyber attacks.
+What's more, GoDaddy Website Security will also provide access to continued protection with an unlimited, guaranteed malware removal feature at no extra cost and a Web Application Firewall that will help to protect your site from future cyber attacks.

 What to do after malware removal